Master's Degree Programme in Biomedical Imaging

 The offered education is based on the true research strengths of the participating units:

-• Institute of Biomedicine at the University of Turku
+- Institute of Biomedicine at the University of Turku

-• Department of Biosciences at the Åbo Akademi University
+- Department of Biosciences at the Åbo Akademi University

 Biomedical Imaging is jointly administered and run by the University of Turku and Åbo Akademi University.
 An applicant is highly recommended to apply to the programme/track through both universities.
+The applicant can be admitted only to one of the organizing universities.
+Biomedical Imaging students from both universities study as a united group, but each student will graduate only from the university they were admitted to.

 Career prospects

-After completing the studies, you will:
+After completing the studies, you:

-• have a degree from a highly international learning environment where students from all around the world have a chance to interact and collaborate with each other,
+- have a degree from a highly international learning environment where students from all around the world have a chance to interact and collaborate with each other

-• master scientific writing in English, and
+- master scientific writing in English, and

-• have excellent basis for postgraduate studies.
+- have excellent basis for postgraduate studies.

 The interdisciplinary curriculum provides you with broad knowledge on biomedical imaging related to many areas of biomedicine and life sciences.